-- It is strongly recommended to back up the database using pg_dump before performing pg_upgrade or using "DROP EXTENSION".
+- It is strongly recommended to back up the database using pg_dump before performing pg_upgrade or using DROP EXTENSION.

-- If there are any columns created in the user tables using a data type from these extensions, then the "DROP EXTENSION" command will also drop these columns.
+- If there are any columns created in the user tables using a data type from these extensions, then DROP EXTENSION will also drop these columns.
 Therefore, it is essential that alternate upgrade mechanisms are considered instead of pg_upgrade, in such scenarios.
 These may include pg_dump/pg_restore.